-ACS and the CFPB agreed upon a remediation plan in 2015, which included properly adjusting relevant loans or making restitution to borrowers.
+ACS and the CFPB agreed on a remediation plan in 2015, which included properly adjusting relevant loans or making restitution to borrowers.
 The CFPB fined ACS $3.9 million for errors.
 “The company neither admitted nor denied liability,” Conduent told The Balance.

 Does Conduent Have My Student Loans?

 If Conduent no longer manages student loans, what does that mean for the borrowers with whom it previously worked?
-According to its website, Conduent indicates borrowers should proceed as follows:
+Borrowers should proceed as follows:

 - For Federal Perkins Loans and other campus-based loans: Borrowers should have received contact from the college through which they received these loans, indicating their change of student loan servicer.
 If they haven’t, they should reach out to the loan-issuing college or school for information.

-- For FFEL and private student loans: Conduent advises borrowers to look up these loans through the National Student Loan Database System (NSLDS) via the Federal Student Aid website.
+- For FFEL and private student loans: Borrowers are advised to look up these loans through the National Student Loan Database System (NSLDS) via the Federal Student Aid website.
 Log in with your FSA credentials and review your student loans.
 You can click on a loan number to view details such as your new servicer and its contact information.